AnishMane/GitDocs/README.md

 ## 🔧 How It Works

-GH2Blog operates in three main stages:
+GitDocs operates in three main stages:

 1. **Repository Analysis**:
    - Clones the target repository